last update June 2018

 Prices include all taxes and handling fees.
 Shipping bareroot in fall; see order form for cost.
 Canada only! at this point.

 Most are quite shade tolerant and are good woodland plants, in addition to doing well in sunny areas too.
 They flower earlier than the garden peonies, have shorter stems and single-flower shape.
 The only detractors are that a few are not as easy of cultivation, few double forms exist (and none of those are growing here), and most have no fragrance at all while those that do, lack the heady perfume of the garden peonies of lactiflora origins.
-In addition to the information on this page, I have been posting a running commentary on these plants at my Web Log (or Blog) http://peonies-of-leo.blogspot.com/ (please use Copy and Paste into browser address box - for some reason I can't create a proper link to this page!); a look at the 2006 and 2007 entries will give an idea of their time and order of flowering as well as additional photos and comment.
+In addition to the information on this page, I had been posting a running commentary on these plants at my Web Log (or Blog) http://peonies-of-leo.blogspot.com/ (please use Copy and Paste into browser address box - for some reason I can't create a proper link to this page!); a look at the 2006 and 2007 entries will give an idea of their time and order of flowering as well as additional photos and comment. (the blog stopped a few years ago because I can't get into it anymore; nor have I started a new "Part 2")

 I currently have for sale: